 Giant cell arteritis results in inflammation in the lining of the arteries, most often the arteries in the temples.
 Signs and symptoms include headaches, jaw pain, vision problems and scalp tenderness.
 If left untreated, this condition can lead to stroke or blindness.

 Risk factors for polymyalgia rheumatica include:

 - Sex.
-Women are about two times more likely to develop the disorder.
+Women are about two to three times more likely to develop the disorder.

-Symptoms of polymyalgia rheumatica can greatly affect your ability to perform everyday activities.
-The pain and stiffness may contribute to difficulties with tasks such as the following:
+Symptoms of polymyalgia rheumatica can greatly affect your ability to perform everyday activities, such as:

 - Getting out of bed, standing up from a chair or getting out of a car

 - Combing your hair or bathing